 - 2:00 Fastpass Kilimanjaro Safari

 As I have mentioned in my other posts, once you have used all of your three scheduled Fast passes, you can get more.
 Disney only allows 3 reservations in advance, yet once the last one is done, you can choose one more Fastpass at a time.
 Once you have tapped your Magic Band for your last Animal Kingdom Fastpass, check the Disney app and try to find another attraction you would like to get a Fastpass to.
 I strongly urge you to check back often on the Fastpass system to see what is available with the closest time to your current time, so that you can continue to get more throughout the evening.

-If you are traveling to Animal Kingdom with toddlers or anyone that does not meet the minimum height requirements to ride the “big rides”, I suggest getting Fastpasses for Na’Vi river ride, Kilimanjaro Safaris and either a character meeting or priority seating at the Nemo Musical.
+If you are traveling to Animal Kingdom with toddlers or anyone that does not meet the minimum height requirements to ride the “big rides”, I suggest getting Fastpasses for Na’Vi river ride, Kilimanjaro Safaris and either a character meeting or priority seating at the Nemo Musical or Lion King show.
 The best Fastpass for Animal Kingdom in this situation is the Safari ride, as kids love it!
 Be sure to keep the Fastpass times close together, as then you can search for other Fastpasses after you have finished your last one.